 Such as providing natural remedies for treatment, a clean environment, balanced nutrition, and access to outdoor pastures.

-Organic certification often includes specific requirements for animal welfare which means they have to be treated well.
+Organic certification often includes specific requirements for animal welfare which means they have to be treat well.
 They need enough room to move, clean water to drink, and shelter from bad weather.

-Chickens raised organically should be provided with living conditions that mimic their natural habitat as much as possible.
+Chickens raised organically should provide with living conditions that mimic their natural habitat as much as possible.

 This includes access to pasture for grazing, perches for roosting, and nesting boxes for egg-laying.

-Organic chickens can’t be treated with synthetic chemicals like pesticides, herbicides, or fertilizers.
+Organic chickens can’t be treat with synthetic chemicals like pesticides, herbicides, or fertilizers.
 And the land they live on can’t have these chemicals either.

-Finally, to be sold as organic, chickens must be raised on farms that are certified organic by a recognized certifying agency.
+Finally, to be sold as organic, chickens must be raised on farms that are certified organic by a recognize certifying agency.

 These agencies inspect farms regularly to ensure they comply with organic standards and maintain proper documentation of their practices.